eficode-academy/jenkins-pipeline-exercise/README.md

 The description of the application can be read [here](gildedrose.md), but is not necessary yet.

 ## 0. Fork the repo and clone it down on your machine

 	And with your machine, we mean your VM.

 ## 1. Create a Jenkins server

+Make sure that you do not have anything listening on port 8080. (*docker ps will help you see if any containers is ocupying the port*)

  * Cd into the repo
  * Checkout the trondheim branch